elastisys/compliantkubernetes/docs/ciso-guide/audit-logs.md

 ## What audit logs are included?

-Compliant Kubernetes follow a risk-based approach to audit logs.
+Welkin follow a risk-based approach to audit logs.
 We enable audit logs on all APIs which can be used to compromise data security.
 Then we filter high-volume low-risk audit logs.
 Don't forget that, at the end of the day, logs are only as useful as someone looks at them.